pauldambra/pauldambra.github.io/_posts/2010-10-20-refactor-fun.md

 cut short for brevity as there are nearly 300 phrases now...
 Using an object initialiser meant I had nowhere to go when the program failed at runtime adding duplicate keys to the dictionary.
 Catching the exception didn't help since I couldn't see what key was duplicated to tidy up my code.

-So I highlighted all the rows of initalisation and what did I see?
+So I highlighted all the rows of initialisation and what did I see?

 ![what did i see?](http://1.bp.blogspot.com/_u8J81ttOSD8/TL8LrjgRXsI/AAAAAAAAAL4/U86PBLyzzZM/s400/ResharperToAddCall.jpg)